Watchful waiting

 Watchful waiting may be suitable for you if your prostate cancer isn’t causing any symptoms or problems, and:

-- treatments may not help you to live longer
+- treatments may not be suitable for you because you have other health conditions, or because treatment may not help you live longer

 Can I have treatment instead of watchful waiting?

-Talk to your doctor or nurse about all your options.
-They can explain your test results and discuss your treatment options with you.
-You can also speak to our Specialist Nurses.
+If at any time you decide that you want treatment, talk to your doctor or nurse about your options.
+They can explain your test results and discuss all your treatment options with you.

 You should have all the information you need before making a decision.